AndyXT/AndyXT.github.io/_posts/2021-03-06-Thoughts_on_Personal_Security.md

 #### So how does one meet the aforementioned criteria, while keeping track of our passwords?

 The solution is a password manager.
 A password manager is a program that saves all of your passwords for various accounts and can tie into your mobile device, desktop, and web browser.
-So this only leaves you with **1** password to remember and allows you to make it as complicated as possible since it is only 1 password [^1].
+With the click of a button, it will fill in your passwords for you.
+Many of us already use one built into our browsers or phones.
+But sometimes this ties us to a specific ecosystem like google or apple.
+A good password manager can be independent and multi-platform.
+The power of a password manager is that it leaves you with only **1** password to remember, which allows you to make it as complicated as possible since it is only 1 password [^1].

 #### Are Password Managers Reliable?
 And How Does One Get A Password Manager?